How to Pay Off a Car Loan Early

 Does paying off a car loan early hurt your credit?

 Paying off your car loan means the account will be closed.
-When an account is closed, it will have a small, temporary impact on your score because your credit mix becomes less diverse.
+When an account is closed, it will have a small, temporary impact on your credit score because your credit mix becomes less diverse and the average age of your accounts gets lower.

-There are also positive effects, like a better debt-to-income ratio.
+The impact of credit scores on auto loans goes both ways — a stronger profile can help you refinance at better rates before payoff.
 If you want to continue building your credit after paying off your loan, maintain consistent, on-time activity on your other accounts.

 Conclusion